India

 Key Lecture Points

-• India has the second largest population in the world—1.3 billion people.
+• India has the largest population in the world—over 1.4 billion people.
 Its population is four times larger than the population of the United States, the world’s third largest country by population.
 In much of the country, the population density is almost 1000 people per square mile.

 • Archeological evidence suggests proto humans may have lived on the Indian subcontinent for millions of years.
 The Indus River Valley in northwestern India was home to one of the “cradles of civilization.”